EMI License in Lithuania

 - Store electronic money on customers’ behalf

-- Enable customers to authorize payments directly from their accounts
+- Allow customers to approve and authorize direct debits from their accounts.

-- Facilitate secure online payments for goods and services
+- It executes online e-payments securely for goods and services bought.

-- Provide payment account services, including account management and transactions
+- Provide payment account services, which include account management and transactions.

-- Process electronic payments, including processing transactions on behalf of merchants or other payment service providers
+- Process e-payments, including on behalf of merchants or other payment service providers.

-- Offer e-money services tailored to businesses, such as payroll services or bulk payments
+- Offer business-specific e-money services, such as payroll services or bulk payments.

-- Provide payment initiation service (PIS) which entails initiating payment transactions directly from the customer’s bank account
+- Payment Initiation Service means initiating the payment transaction directly from the customer’s bank account.

-- Provide account information service (AIS) which entails accessing and aggregating financial information from various bank accounts or financial institutions in one consolidated view
+- Account information service-AIS would involve accessing and aggregating financial information from various bank accounts or financial institutions into one consolidated view.

 Types of Lithuanian EMI Licenses